MoSabouni/router-starter/README.md

 This repo is an example of Single Page Application that uses a hash-based router, all written in vanilla JavaScript (no libraries used).
 It can also serve as a starter project for building your own application based on the same principles.

+For the "why" of this starter repo, see: [Motivation](./MOTIVATION.md).

 ## Installing Dependencies

 There are no dependencies needed to deploy the website, everything is prepared to work with vanilla JavaScript.
 However, to install the recommended ESLint and Prettier dependencies for use during development, issue the command: